 Do you ever take a bite of something and do the little “I’ve died and gone to heaven” eye-roll thing?
 Yeah.
 That’s what my husband does every time he has these buttery biscuits!

-Besides being easy (and delicious – did I mention that already?), they’re REAL quick to pull together.
-Even more so if you have a KitchenAid, but if you don’t, it’s only a five-minute job at the most.
+Besides being easy (and delicious – did I mention that already?), they’re REALLY quick to pull together.
+Even more so if you have a KitchenAid, but if you don’t, it’s only a five-minute job.

 Plus, since this biscuit recipe is basic, you can easily spruce them up to fit the meal you’re having.
 A sprinkling of Italian herbs or grated Parmesan cheese will pair with Homemade Spaghetti or Tomato Basil Soup.